noaa-nwfsc/Skagit-IBM/troys_build_notes.md

   export CPPFLAGS="-I/Users/troy.frever/homebrew/opt/zlib/include"
 ```

-	I have not made any of the above modifications.
+I have not made any of the above modifications, and Homebrew is working correctly for me.

 The `setup.sh` file wasn't quite right for a mac.
 Firstly, [RapidJSON](https://rapidjson.org/) needs to be installed.
 From the root of the local Skagit-IBM repository:
 ```